mikechamberlain/dom-element-watcher/README.md

 // create the watcher
 var elementWatcher = new DOMElementWatcher();

-// start listening for mutations elementWatcher.startWatching();
+// start watcing for mutations elementWatcher.startWatching();

 // for all DIV elements with class="my-class", either existing now or added to the DOM in the future,